seananderson/metafolio/inst/ms/ms.md

 We suggest a number of specific extensions to our simulation model.
 First the environment-response-diversity mechanism could be expanded --- the distribution of response diversity across a metapopulation does not necessarily follow a linear gradient, different forms of response diversity could interact, and environmental conditions could affect populations through mechanisms other than productivity.
 Second, in addition to other taxa, our model could be extended to ecological communities or meta-communities after accounting for species interactions.
-Third, without any modifications, our model could consider the Moran or environmental-filter concept [@schindler2008; @rogers2008] whereby populations experience increasingly different environmental forces at further distances.
+Third, without any modifications, our model could consider the Moran or environmental-filter concept whereby populations experience increasingly different environmental forces at further distances [@schindler2008; @rogers2008].
 Fourth, a model could consider the contribution of contemporary evolution [@stockwell2003].
 These rapid adaptations to changes in the environment could strongly influence portfolio performance and emphasize the importance of maintaining genetic diversity and a variety of local habitat.
 Finally, our model could be conditioned on a system of interest --- say a particular river basin in our example --- and the metapopulation portfolio could be optimized across conservation and restoration options as part of a formal decision analysis.